 I think successful ICOs will probably score at least 4-stars in all categories, and probably one or more 5-star ratings.
 But you never know - sometimes developers are too busy to write compelling whitepapers or product demos, and sometimes relative unknowns deliver amazing stuff.
 I mean just who was that Vitalik kid who thought he could build a Bitcoin rival and change the face of crypto and blockchains forever?
 I remember hearing him speak in SF well before the launch and people were very skeptical.

 If you are part of an ICO I have reviewed and have additional information that could help me improve the accuracy of my review I'm always open to hearing it.
 I will treat any feedback transparently and reserve the right to share specific points in my review so our conversation is above board and available for all to see.

-If you value my opinion and think I can help you shape your blockchain app or platform I'm open to playing an advisory role in ICOs but please realise I would have to declare my interests and retract any existing review of your project on ICOBench as per the expert participation rules.
+If you value my opinion and think I can help you shape your blockchain app or platform I'm open to playing an advisory role in ICOs but please realize I would have to declare my interests and retract any existing review of your project on ICOBench as per the expert participation rules.